-He has enjoyed his studies so far, says Amos who just completed the first year of his Bachelor of Computer and Information Sciences.
+He has enjoyed his studies so far, says Amos who is in his second year year of his Bachelor of Computer and Information Sciences.

 “I have the fondest memories of working with my classmates, writing programs, and studying the history and science behind computers.
 Collaborating with my classmates vastly enhanced my communication skills, and developing programs improved my ability to think strategically.
 Learning about computer-related concepts also helped me turn my interest in computers into a passion.”

 Amos says he would highly recommend AUT’s computing degree to other students.

 “I would definitely recommend this degree.
 The road to success begins with AUT.
 I think that AUT has the best resources for engineering, computing and mathematics, and AUT’s pragmatic and holistic approach offers students greater insight into the different disciplines.”

 Advice for other students

 Amos has some great advice for other students.